KarthikJagadish/LearningRuby/freeCodeCamp.org/README.md

-Learning from freeCodeCamp.org's video on Ruby and Ruby on Rails, available on YouTube
+Learning from freeCodeCamp.org's videos on Ruby and Ruby on Rails, available on YouTube